MJKagone/Project30/README.md

 This project applies natural language processing (NLP) and machine learning to detect self-admitted technical debt (SATD) in source code comments.
 By leveraging sentiment analysis, TF-IDF vectorization, and supervised classification models, this work demonstrates effective techniques for automated SATD detection.

 ## Key Results
-- High Accuracy in SATD Detection: Achieved an F1 score of 0.90 in binary classification using XGBoost with sentiment-enhanced features.
+- High Accuracy in SATD Detection: Achieved an accuracy of 0.93 and an F1 score of 0.90 in binary classification using XGBoost with sentiment-enhanced features.
 - Sentiment-Aware Classification: Integrating sentiment scores improved detection performance, confirming their relevance in SATD identification.

 ## Other Achievements